 Selecting high quality, relevant keywords for your advertising campaign can help you reach the customers you want, when you want.

-This article explains how keywords work, where your ads will show, and how much they cost.
+This article explains how keywords work, where your ads will show.

 How they work